phplucidframe/phplucidframe/README.md

 ## Prerequisites

 - Web Server (Apache with `mod_rewrite` enabled)
-- PHP version 5.3.0 or newer (optional `mcrypt` extension enabled, but recommended)
+- PHP version 5.3.0 or newer
 - MySQL 5.0 or newer with MySQLi enabled.

 ## Installation